Heather Wilson: Early life and education

 Wilson was born on December 30, 1960, in Keene, New Hampshire, the daughter of Martha Lou, nurse, and George Douglas Wilson, a commercial pilot and member of the Experimental Aircraft Association.
 Wilson grew up around aviation and hoped to become a pilot like her father and grandfather before her.
 Her paternal grandparents were born in Scotland.
 Her grandfather, George Gordon "Scotty" Wilson, flew for the Royal Air Force in World War I and emigrated to America in 1922 where he was a barnstormer and airport operator in the 1920s and 1930s.
 He served as a courier pilot during World War II and started the New Hampshire Civil Air Patrol where he was a Wing Commander.
 Her father started flying at age 13 and enlisted in the United States Air Force after high school.

 The United States Air Force Academy began admitting women during Wilson's junior year at Keene High School (Keene, New Hampshire).
 She applied and was appointed to the Academy.
 At the Academy, she was the first woman to command basic training and the first woman Vice Wing Commander.
+At the Academy, she flew gliders and single engine aircraft and qualified for the military parachutist badge.
 She graduated in 1982 as a Distinguished Graduate (magna cum laude equivalent).
 Wilson earned a Rhodes Scholarship to study at the University of Oxford and continued her education at Jesus College, earning an M.Phil. and D.Phil. in international relations by 1985.

-In 1990, Oxford University Press published her book, International Law and the Use of Force by National Liberation Movements, which won the 1988 Paul Reuter Prize of the International Committee of the Red Cross.
+In 1990, Oxford University Press published her book, International Law and the Use of Force by National Liberation Movements, which won the 1988 Paul Reuter Prize for an exceptional contribution to the study of international law by the International Committee of the Red Cross.
 The Paul Reuter Prize is awarded for a major work in the sphere of international humanitarian law.
 Wilson won the second Reuter prize ever awarded.

 An Air Force officer for seven years, Wilson was a negotiator and political adviser to the U.S. Air Force in the United Kingdom, and a defense planning officer for NATO in Belgium, where her work included arms control negotiations.